tedorellana/learning/SAA-C03.md

 ## Amazon DynamoDB ##
 Is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.
 For more information, see DynamoDB encryption at rest.

+## DAX stands for DynamoDB Accelerator ##
+It's like a turbo boost for your DynamoDB tables.
+It's a fully managed, in-memory cache that speeds up the read and write performance of your DynamoDB tables, so you can get your data faster than ever before

 ## AWS Backup ##
 Is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS resources.
 It allows you to create backup policies and schedules to automatically back up your DynamoDB tables on a regular basis.
 You can also specify retention policies to ensure that your backups are retained for the required period of time.
 This solution is fully automated and requires minimal maintenance, making it the most operationally efficient option.